Paragraphs without topic sentences.

 The final draft is the last step.
 Final drafts should be neatly written or typed and error free.
 While final drafts can be done in notebooks, you may want to give students special paper or perhaps paper that has room for an illustration.

 If you use this process, you are sure to see big improvements in your students’ paragraph writing.
 Again, all your students really need is notebook paper, but a more guided approach will not only make things easier for you, but it will also make the process easier for your student.
-That is why I created I Heart Paragraph Writing (now available for Primary, Upper Elementary, and Middle School!)
+That is why I created I Heart Paragraph Writing (now available for Primary, Upper Elementary, Middle School, and Digitally for Google Drive!
 This effective and ready-to-use program includes everything you need to get your students writing better paragraphs.
 Here is what is included:

 - 60 kid-friendly writing prompts (20 each for opinion, informative, and narrative writing) with room for brainstorming